OmarHazemElesawy/GUC_AVIATION/README.md

 6) You should find a new tab opened in your default browser where you can use the website.

-7) For node mailer you will find the email and the password for a testing email account(sender email) to change it just edit .env file with desired email.
+7) For node mailer you will need to setup the an email and password to use.

-8) For stripe , to monitor payments; you can log in to stripe account that you can find also in the .env file there you will find email/password.
+8) For stripe , to monitor payments; you can setup new stripe credentials (API_KEYS).

-9) If you want to change stripe account you can do that,but, you need to change the public key found in the stripeContainer.js file in the client folder, and also you need to change the secret key in the .env file.

 Credits:
 --------